2022-2023 RI State Pre-K Lottery Opens

 As a testament to Rhode Island's commitment to providing high quality early learning opportunities for children, Rhode Island was once again recognized as a national leader in quality Pre-K by the National Institute for Early Education Research (NIEER) for 2020.

-RI Pre-K consistently meets all 10 of the NIEER quality benchmarks ranking us as one of the nation’s top states for preschool quality standards.
-For more information visit the NIEER RI Pre-K Yearbook and the full report at NIEER State of Preschool.
+RI Pre-K consistently meets all 10 of the NIEER quality benchmarks ranking us as one of the nation's top states for preschool quality standards.
+For more information visit nieer.org and the full report at nieer.org.

 RI Pre-K is accepting applications from families with four-year old children living in one of these 18 eligible communities: Bristol-Warren, Central Falls, Coventry, Cranston, East Providence, Johnston, Middletown, Newport, North Kingstown, North Providence, Pawtucket, Providence, South Kingstown, Warwick, Westerly, West Warwick, and Woonsocket.